SanicTK2/iidxguide/docs/a_bms_intro.md

 Important differences to note (vs. IIDX):

 1. In general, timing is much more relaxed for BMS.
 See [this page](/misc/iidx_lr2_beatoraja_diff) for full details.
 1. There are slight differences in gameplay, biggest one being how charge notes work.
 In LR2, and in the default mode of beatoraja, charge notes have a judgement in the beginning, but unlike IIDX, there is no judgement for release.
+Excessive POORs also work differently in LR2.
 1. Most of the time, charting style tends to be much more straightforward, focused on high density - often lacking "gimmicks" elements like BPM changes or scratch-heavy patterns.

 ## When should I start playing Insane BMS?